 Measurement of the bireflectance of coke is not new.
 It was described by Jeulin and Lenoir (1987), by Eilersten, et al. (1995), and more recently by Crelling et al. (2005).
-The technique involves rotating a polarizer in the incident light bean of the microscope, and measuring at each pixel site the reflectance in oil.
+The technique involves rotating a polarizer in the incident light beam of the microscope, and measuring at each pixel site, the reflectance in oil.
 Then a map is constructed showing for each pixel the maximum reflectance value, the minimum reflectance value, and by difference, the bireflectance.
 These maps can then be colour-coded by bireflectance, and other techniques.
 Three such maps are shown below.

 Although superficially similar, these are not photomicrographs.
 The maps are computer generated, and are a new technique in the interpretation of coke petrography.
-Traditional coke microscopy involves point-counting the volume percent of textural components in coke by applying a microtextural classification (ASTM 5061, for example), the results of which are a table of sizes and identities of the carbon forms present.
+Traditional coke microscopy involves point-counting the volume percent of textural components in coke by applying a microtextural classification (ASTM D5061, for example), the results of which are a table of sizes and identities of the carbon forms present.

 Now, as described here, a fully reproducible, qualitative method of analysis allows graphical display and mathematical comparisons of cokes.
 But most importantly, it allows the CSR quality of coke to be predicted, and it explains numerically how and why cokes differ

 Preparations of lumps of coke for imaging is as important as the sample itself.
 We have developed new methods for slabbing and embedding whole pieces of coke, for presentation to Standards Organizations.
 These are critical for understanding how a coal is coked; where and when plastic layers stall, and where Inertinite porphyroclasts are deposited, as coal transitions to coke.